 Employees who disagree with their appraisal or comprehensive evaluation may appeal through the grievance procedure.

 7.9 Removal of evaluation material from employee's file

-Upon request employees will have evaluation material removed from their Personnel file after six years free from an unsatisfactory appraisal and/or comprehensive evaluation.
+Upon written request, employees will have evaluation material removed from their Personnel file after the completion of a satisfactory comprehensive evaluation.